 Gamban can’t block gambling-related emails and text messages since they don’t want to impose too much on people’s privacy.
 (Remember the house-elf…) For the same reason, they don’t block gambling-related ads on regular websites.
 If you want to block those ads, we recommend you install something like Adblocker in your browser.

-However, in this Gamban review, we want to show you how you can protect yourself from emails and text messages.
+However, in this Gamban review, we want to show you how to protect yourself from emails and text messages.
 We believe it’s essential to minimize your exposure to any gambling triggers.
 Therefore, we recommend the following 3 things:

 - Switch your mobile number.
 We know it’s inconvenient, but it’s still worth the effort.
-Just talk with your operator, and they will help you switch to a “clean” number.
-If you used it anywhere online, the risk the wrong person has access to it is too big.
+Talk with your operator; they will help you switch to a “clean” number.
+If you use it anywhere online, the risk the wrong person has access to it is too big.

 - Switch to gambling commercial-free TV channels.
 Test different streaming services instead.